koursaros-ai/koursaros-ai.github.io/_posts/2019-11-24-Improve-Elasticsearch-Relevance-with-BERT.md

 ---
 layout: post
-title: Boost Search API Performance (e.g. Elasticsearch) by 80% with Semantic Search and Finetuned Neural Networks
+title: Improve Elasticsearch Search Relevance by 80% with BERT
 ---

 [Semantic search](https://towardsdatascience.com/semantic-search-fuck-yeah-e371c0f639d) has generated a lot of hype recently by promising search engines that can understand the meaning behind a search, rather than just looking for keywords.
 However, the only people using and building these models are **Information Retrieval (IR)** researchers and their code is not easily transferrable to a production environment with real users.
 The best of the models that these researchers have developed are capable of impressive language understanding, topping the leaderboard of IR competition such as [MS MARCO](http://www.msmarco.org/) and [TREC-CAR](http://trec-car.cs.unh.edu/).
 These semantic search methods represent a significant improvement over traditional keyword search, as much as doubling standard search performance.